Strongly Regular Graphs with Generalized Denniston and Dual Generalized Denniston Parameters: Statement of the Main Result

-In this section, we prove Theorems~\ref{thm-main} and \ref{thm-dualmain} by providing explicit constructions of relevant SRGs and PDSs.
+In this section, we present explicit constructions of SRGs and PDSs that give rise to Theorems~\ref{theorem-main} and \ref{theorem-dualmain}.
+Moreover, we examine how our constructions relate to previously known results.
 Our construction relies on cyclotomic classes over finite fields, which have been an extremely powerful tool in constructing SRGs and PDSs, see for instance \cite{BXZ,BWX,DHJP,M,MX,OttDM,P}.

-We first give an explicit construction of the family of SRGs and PDSs in Theorem~\ref{thm-main}.
+We first give an explicit construction of the family of SRGs and PDSs in Theorem~\ref{theorem-main}.